 The Stymphalian Birds were the sixth labor of Hercules, who was tasked to kill all the birds in the swamp.
 These birds were characterized by their beaks of steel and appetite for human flesh.
 In this labor, Hercules was helped by Hephaestus, the god of technology, who gave a rattle to the hero.
 With it in hand, Hercule frightened the birds into the air from where he quickly fired arrows to kill them off.

 Typhon is one of the most powerful Greek mythology creature.
-Together with Echidna, it gave birth to many of the monsters that were featured above including Chimera, Cerberus, Spinx etc.
+Together with Echidna, it gave birth to many of the monsters that were featured above including Chimera, Cerberus, Sphinx etc.

 Typhon is said to be really huge.
 Its upper body is human like and is said to be taller than a mountain.
 His bottom half comprised of large vipers that can reach far out in any directions.

-In the battle between Gaia and Zeua, Typhon was sent by Gaia as the last resort to destroy the Gods.
-In the first battle with Zeua, Typhon actually won by capturing Zeus’ sinews.
+In the battle between Gaia and Zeus, Typhon was sent by Gaia as the last resort to destroy the Gods.
+In the first battle with Zeus, Typhon actually won by capturing Zeus’ sinews.
 Fortunately, the god of speed recovered the sinews.
-In the second battle, Zeua managed to defeat Typhon and sealed him under Mount Etna.
+In the second battle, Zeus managed to defeat Typhon and sealed him under Mount Etna.